Department of Cancer Research » Luxembourg Institute of Health

 Department of Cancer Research

-Our vision is to impact on patients’ life by advancing the fight against cancer.
+Our vision is to impact patients’ life by advancing the fight against cancer.
 Based on strong scientific track-records, we focus on priority research areas and provide research expertise covering the most common and/or malignant cancer types representing a health burden in Luxembourg.
 The department also represents a state-of-the-art training ground for next generation cancer researchers and acts as a reference point for cancer research in Luxembourg.

 Mission